differentialderek/tezos-templates/FA3/README.md

 ## Future work

-An update to this will come so that the internal exchange rate can change over time to meet supply/demand
+- An update to this will come so that the internal exchange rate can change over time to meet supply/demand
+- These are just implementations, so an actual standard would have to be written